fpalomo/king-kata-di/Readme-group-2.md

 --

-Entity B object expects and responses the same as Entity A, although obviously it sends the requests to a different bank, and therefore the merchant_id is different.
+EntityB_Driver's chargeCC method expects and responses the same as Entity A, although obviously it sends the requests to a different bank, and therefore the merchant_id is different.
 For Entity B :

 * merchant_id = "0x8a-MCN"